codeigniter4/CodeIgniter4/user_guide_src/source/testing/controllers.rst

 Testing your controllers is made convenient with a couple of new helper classes and traits.
 When testing controllers, you can execute the code within a controller, without first running through the entire application bootstrap process.
-Often times, using the `Feature Testing tools <feature.html>`_ will be simpler, but this functionality is here in case you need it.
+Often times, using the :doc:`Feature Testing tools <feature>` will be simpler, but this functionality is here in case you need it.

 .. note:: Because the entire framework has not been bootstrapped, there will be times when you cannot test a controller